thumun/Horror-Game/README.md

 ![gameplay](https://github.com/thumun/Horror-Game/blob/main/images/youdied.gif)

-*Important Note: Music is in the game but not seen in demo above as it is a gif*
+*Important Note: Music is in the game but not seen in demo above as it is a gif; there was also something weird going on with the gif- the actual program does not have the blue grid dots*

 ## Features